simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/matcmap_api/matcmap_api_ref.rst.txt

 The CMAP.m file abstracts the Simons CMAP API and provides the user with several methods to query the database and extract subsets of data.
 In order to make API requests, you need to get an API key from `Simons CMAP website`_.
-Once you got your API key run the following command (in the MATLAB Command Window) to store the API key on your local machine:
+Once you got your API key, run the following command (in the MATLAB Command Window) to store the API key on your local machine:

 .. code-block:: MATLAB